342nd Infantry Division (Wehrmacht): Eastern Front

 It was withdrawn briefly in April 1944 to refit and re-organise in East Prussia, but returned to the front in May and distinguished itself twice against the Russians that summer.
 It fought at Kovel, during the withdrawal across eastern Poland and at the Baranov bridgehead on the Vistula.

+On 1 January 1945, the division, then under command of the 4th Panzer Army of Army Group A, had a strength of 10,124 men.

 When the Russians broke out of the bridgehead in January 1945, the division was almost completely destroyed during the Vistula–Oder Offensive, but it fought on as a kampfgruppe until it was encircled in the Halbe pocket during the Battle for Berlin.
 Some members of the division managed to escape westwards to surrender to the United States Army at Travemünde near Lübeck on the Baltic Sea.

 Order of battle

 The major units of the division were: